jaredpalmer/formik/docs/tutorial.md

 };
 ```

-If you look carefully at our new code, you'll notice some patterns and symmetry _forming_.
+If you look carefully at our new code, you’ll notice some patterns and symmetry _forming_.

-1. We reuse the same exact change handler function `handleChange` for each HTML input.
+1. We reuse the same exact change handler function `handleChange` for each HTML input
 2. We pass an `id` and `name` HTML attribute that _matches_ the property we defined in `initialValues`
-3. We access the field's value using the same name (`email` -> `formik.values.email`).
+3. We access the field’s value using the same name (`email` -> `formik.values.email`)

-If you're familiar with building forms with plain React, you can think of Formik's `handleChange` as working like this:
+If you’re familiar with building forms with plain React, you can think of Formik’s `handleChange` as working like this:

 ```jsx
 const [values, setValues] = React.useState({});